IGPenguin/mobile-toolkit/README.md

 ### 📸 ascreenshot
 * `ascreenshot` Save screenshot to ~/Desktop
-* `ascreenshot -a` to take screenshot on all connected devices
+* `ascreenshot -a` Take screenshot on all connected devices

 ### 🎥 arecord
 1. `arecord` Record screen